shufps/vfd-night-projector-clock/README.md

 ## STM32 Software

-The STM32 software currently only supports a json-rpc via USB CDC.
+The STM32 software currently only supports a json-rpc via USB virtual COM port (CDC).
 Buttons are currently unused 🙈

 There is python code that can